tonywu6/mdbookkit/docs/src/rustdoc-link/motivation.md

 - APIs are mentioned without linking to reference docs.

-  This is probably fine for tutorials and examples, but it does mean a reduced connection between guide-level text and technical details.
+  This is probably fine for tutorials and examples, but it does mean a reduced connection between guide-level text and usage details.
 Readers won't be able to navigate from one to the other as easily.

 - You do want at least some cross-references, but it is cumbersome to find and copy the correct links, and even more so to maintain them.

-  Links to docs.rs often use `latest` as the version, which could become out-of-sync, especially if they point to third-party crates or unstable APIs.
+  Links to docs.rs often use `latest` as the version, which could become out-of-sync with your code, especially if they point to third-party or unstable APIs.

 `mdbook-rustdoc-link` is the tooling answer to these problems. _Effortless, correct, and good practice — choose all three!_